Vegan Mushroom Bolognese Sauce

 - fresh parsley or basil, for serving

-- Saute Mushroom, Onion & Garlic: In a medium sized saucepan, heat olive oil over medium heat.
+- Saute Mushroom, Onion & Garlic: In a large skillet or dutch oven, heat olive oil over medium heat.
 Once hot, sauté mushrooms, onion and garlic until the mushrooms have cooked out and absorbed their liquid, approximately 6-7 minutes.
-Add a splash of stock to deglaze the pan and scrape up any browned bits.
+Add a splash of stock to deglaze the pan and scrape up any browned bits from the bottom of the pan with a wooden spoon.
+You may also want to bring a large pot of water to a boil now if you’re making pasta to go with your bolognese sauce.

-- Add Thyme, Carrot & Celery: Add the fresh thyme, carrots, celery and a pinch of salt and pepper, cooking for another 3-5 minutes stirring often to avoid any chance of burning.
+- Add Thyme, Carrot & Celery: Add the fresh thyme, carrots, celery and a pinch of salt and pepper (and red pepper flakes, if using), cooking for another 3-5 minutes stirring often to avoid any chance of burning.
 Add a splash of stock to deglaze the pan again.

 - Simmer Sauce: Stir in the stock and crushed tomatoes.
 Allow to simmer lightly for an additional 15 minutes, stirring occasionally.